aws/c3r/README.md

 $ java -jar c3r-cli.jar schema --interactive INPUT
 ```

-See the "Generate an encryption schema for a tabular file" section of the AWS Clean Rooms documentation for more information.
+See the "[Generate an encryption schema for a tabular file](https://docs.aws.amazon.com/clean-rooms/latest/userguide/prepare-encrypted-data.html#gen-encryption-schema-csv)" section of the user guide for more information.

-### C3R `encrypt` mode: encrypting data for a collaboration
+#### `encrypt` mode

 Given the following: